Data (Use and Access) Bill [HL]

 Many businesses and traders have also moved towards non-cash payments.
 This could also threaten the future of the cash distribution industry (pdf).

-For example, during the passage of FSMA 2023, Labour tabled new clauses enabling the FCA to ensure access to banking services.
-The Government did not support the clauses, with then Economic Secretary Andrew Griffith MP noting the development of sector-led banking hubs and saying intervening in the market by legislating would not be proportionate.
+While FSMA 2023 gave the FCA powers to protect cash access, it did not extend to wider banking services.
+During the passage of the act, Labour tabled new clauses to that effect.
+The government did not support the clauses, with then Economic Secretary Andrew Griffith MP noting the development of sector-led banking hubs and saying intervening in the market by legislating would not be proportionate.
 The clauses were withdrawn.